Note

 - nilearn.image.index_img(imgs, index)[source]¶

-Common use cases include extracting a 3D image out of img or creating a 4D image whose data is a subset of img data.
+- Indexes into a image in the last dimension. - Common use cases include extracting an image out of img or creating a 4D (or 2D for surface) image whose data is a subset of img data. - Parameters:

 - indexAny type compatible with numpy array indexing

-Used for indexing the 4D data array in the fourth dimension.
+- Used for indexing the data array in the last dimension.

 - Returns: